 During high school, students study more complicated Persian literature and particularly poetry.
 This continues in the universities regardless of what you study.

 Poems in Everyday Life

 A lot of Persian expressions are in form of poems.
 Persian poems are very rich in subjects like love, modesty, wisdom, appreciation of creation, nature, and so on.
-Therefore, there are several occasions coming our ways in which one remembers some Persian sayings.
+Therefore, there are several occasions occurring every day in which one remembers some Persian sayings.
 For centuries, those who knew such expressions and used them in certain situations were considered the educated ones.
-In some other cases, one may even recite some lines of poem.
+In some other cases, one may even recite some lines of a poem.

 The eloquent Persian language is used in journalism too.
-Sometimes the headlines as well as the news articles you read are embellished with poems, expressions and references to particular poems.
-Some of these poems have got a work in them which are, by themselves, a reference to another story or group of people with particular mindset and belief, etc. Therefore, understanding Iranian poems, music, stories, news articles, etc could be quite complicated, but not very much for a nation who is brought up with it.
+Sometimes the headlines, as well as the news articles you read, are embellished with poems, expressions, and references to particular poems.
+Some of these poems have got a work in them which are, by themselves, a reference to another story or group of people with a particular mindset and belief, etc. Therefore, understanding Iranian poems, music, stories, news articles, etc could be quite complicated, but not very much for a nation who is brought up with it.

 Iranian World Class Poets

 I can say Iran has offered some of the most famous poets to the world literature.
 They represent a nation with a profound culture and thoughtful ideas.

 Ferdowsy is the Iranian poet of 1000 years ago.
 He composed the most famous Iranian poetry book called Shahnameh.
 This was an unparalleled effort to save the Persian language at the time when Arab invaders had forced Iranians not to speak, write or compose anything in Persian.
 His epic works set nationalistic feelings ablaze in Iranians hearts.

 Omar Khayyam was a well-known mathematician and poets who lived some 900 years ago.
 His short poems are full of maxims about life and joy.